-Then we discovered NoIssue's compostable corn-based biopolymer mailing pouch and we knew we had a winner. literally, in our hands.
+When we discovered NoIssue's compostable corn-based biopolymer mailing pouch, we knew we had a winner. literally, in our hands.
 We couldn't do any better than them at explaining their product so check out their website here

 All of the materials used in our products are purchased from SIMPLIFI FABRICS, a Canadian owned company specializing in organic and eco fabrics.
-This begins with our beeswax wraps, beeswax bags, bulk bags and produce bags, which are made exclusively with organic unbleached, undyed cotton and extends to our facial wipes, unPaper towels and coffee filters as well.
+Our products are made exclusively with organic unbleached, undyed cotton.
 Other products, made with organic dyed and printed cotton, linen, etc meet the Oeko-Tex standard and are processed in a closed loop system.

 For more information on the processes and benefits of organic fabrics, check out the info page on our supplier's website: https://www.simplififabric.com/pages/organic-cotton

-Additionally, specific to the beeswax wraps and bags, all of our 100% natural beeswax is sourced from small local apiaries and refined by Canadian Heritage Candles in Amherstburg Ontario, the oils used are 100% organic cold-pressed and we use a pure tree resin sourced from India and refined using a centuries old technique.
+Additionally, all of our 100% natural beeswax is sourced from small local apiaries and refined by Canadian Heritage Candles in Amherstburg Ontario.
+The oils used are 100% organic cold-pressed and we use a pure tree resin sourced from India and refined using a centuries old technique.

 When it comes to choosing the products we carry in-store, we start close to home.
 As mentioned above, a number of the products we sell are made in-house, but in addition to that, we support a number of artists and artisans local to the Windsor-Essex County area, many of whom offer exclusive products for Emerson Supply Co.

-When choosing local makers to partner with we could easily choose from a number of brands already offering sustainable products, and we do that as well, but we also like work with other makers to help update their processes to incorporate more sustainable options and reduce their business' overall environmental impact.
+When choosing local makers to partner with, we like working with other makers to help update their processes to incorporate more sustainable options and reduce their business' overall environmental impact.
 Many of our vendors have switched to more sustainable materials and packaging for the items they produce for the store and ended up adopting those practices across their brand.

 Additionally, we believe that everyone deserves to be fairly compensated for the time, skill, and materials that go into the items they produce, and encourage all of our vendors to reflect the true value of their products on the price tag.

-While we source a number of products locally, not everything in the store is made here, but we try to balance a number of factors when choosing the brands and products brought into the store, and proximity is a key factor in the decision making process.
-Most of the products available in the store are made by Canadian companies, often in Ontario, but being made close to home isn't the only consideration; we aim to offer the highest quality products, with minimal impact on the environment, so we do a lot of research before choosing which brands to work with and which products to order for the store.
+Most of the products available in the store are made by Canadian companies, often in Ontario, but being made close to home isn't the only consideration; we aim to offer the highest quality products, with minimal impact on the environment, so we do a lot of research before choosing which brands to work with.

-We won't sell you a product we wouldn't use, or haven't already used, ourselves.
-Most of the brands available in the store have been selected because we've tried them out ourselves, and in some cases have used them for years.
-We understand that the more sustainable option is often more expensive than the conventional choice and we've been disappointed, ourselves, when the quality of a product didn't match the price paid, so we strive to only choose products made with the highest quality ingredients and materials and intended to last.
+We won't sell you a product we wouldn't use or haven't already used ourselves.
+We understand that the more sustainable option is often more expensive than the conventional choice and we've been disappointed ourselves when the quality of a product didn't match the price paid.
+So, we strive to only choose products made with the highest quality materials intended to last.

-Just as a high price doesn't always mean high quality, a low price doesn't always mean low quality, so we strive to find the best products at reasonable prices and you can trust that you're getting a product we stand behind, no matter the cost.
+That being said, a low price doesn’t always mean low quality.
+We strive to find the best products at reasonable prices and you can trust that you're getting a product we stand behind, no matter the cost.